microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 #### Converting dimensions of long vectors

-HLSL vectors support extraction and recomposition of new vectors via swizzling, however long vectors don't support swizzling instead two new operations are made available on all vectors.
+HLSL vectors support extraction and recomposition of new vectors via swizzling, however long vectors don't support swizzling, instead the following operation is made available on all vectors.

 **`slice<Offset, Count, ComponentType, InSize>(vector<ComponentType, InSize> in)`**